 |Earns interest||Mostly no||Yes|

 |Monthly fees||Varies according to provider||Varies according to provider|

 You may realize that you do need both types of accounts.
 Most account providers offer both types of accounts and will let you open them concurrently.
 You may also decide to open both accounts with two different providers if they have favorable features for you.

-Online-only accounts are straightforward and simple to use and can be less hassle-free than accounts provided by other providers.
+Online-only accounts are straightforward and simple to use and can be less of a hassle than accounts provided by other providers.
 They also often require little to no maintenance fees and have excellent features for anyone to use for basic transactions.

-However, online-only account providers may not be as credible and trusted as other banks and credit unions.
-It is therefore important to choose carefully and check reviews when considering and online bank.
+However, online-only account providers may not be as credible or trusted as other banks and credit unions.
+It is therefore important to choose carefully and check reviews when considering an online bank.
 To guide you, we have highlighted some pros and cons of online-only accounts: